How to Guide: Helping you get the right size Diamond Bottlenecks slide

 One common question I get asked when players are looking to order their Diamond Bottlenecks Slide is, 'How do I make sure I order the right size for my finger?'.
 I hope to help with that question with this little guide, it's simple don't worry!

-With generic music shop pyrex slides, most are just sized Small, Medium, Large etc, with a lot of players struggling to find one that's just right from those general sizing's.
+With generic music shop metal or pyrex glass slides, most are just sized Small, Medium, Large etc, with a lot of players struggling to find one that's just right from those general sizing's.
 That's where it becomes very handy that Diamond Bottlenecks do what they do!
 As sizing options becomes much more refined meaning you're more likely to find the exact size that will see you playing much more comfortably, therefore helping you with your playing!

 As I usually stock a wide selection of Diamond Bottlenecks 'Ultimate' slides, I individually list the measurements of each slide to help you find the right one.
 So hopefully this guide further assists you too!